Skip to Content

 Final Thoughts

-I enjoyed the Carnival Spirit so much I later took a Mexican Riviera cruise on her sister ship, the Carnival Miracle.
-So, if you’re seeking a budget-friendly cruise that tones of fun, this “fun ship” delivers.
+I enjoyed the Carnival Spirit cruise ship so much that I later took a Mexican Riviera cruise on her sister’s ship, the Carnival Miracle.
+So, if you’re seeking a budget-friendly cruise with tons of fun, this “fun ship” delivers.

-If you reside in North America, you have a chance to enjoy the Spirit before she repositions back to Australia again.
+If you reside in North America, you can enjoy the Spirit before she repositions back to Australia again.

 Happy travels ~ Karen